 Banks in the US have all the reasons to worry about the financial foray of Asian internet and e-commerce firms like Baidu, Alibaba and Tencent (often referred to as the BAT group):

-- Baidu, aka the Chinese Google, was given the go-ahead in 2017 for its joint venture with Citic Bank to launch aiBank, an AI-powered online bank.
-It shows what Google could do in banking, “if it were to be so minded”, Marketforce says.
+- Baidu, aka the Chinese Google, was given the go-ahead in 2017 for its joint venture with Citic Bank to launch AiBank, an AI-powered online bank.

-- Alibaba created Ant Financial, which runs the Alipay payment platform and manages Yu’e Bao, the world’s biggest money-market fund.
+- Alibaba has created Ant Financial, which runs the AliPay payment platform and manages Yu’e Bao, the world’s biggest money-market fund.
 Ant Financial is thriving and has been eyeing the European market.
-Alibaba has also established online bank MYbank and has been trying to acquire US money transfer company MoneyGram.
+Alibaba has also established online bank MYbank and even tried to acquire US money transfer company MoneyGram.

-- Tencent’s WeChat money transfer service is set to become a major contender in the international payments sector by 2021, together with Alipay and Chinese bank cards provider UnionPay, according to Juniper.
+- Gaming and investment conglomerate Tencent’s WeChat money transfer service is set to become a major contender in the international payments sector by 2021, together with Alipay and Chinese bank card provider UnionPay, according to Juniper.
 It’s also set up its own challenger bank, WeBank, and is expected to move into the Australian market.

 But let’s not forget that BAT’s success so far has largely depended on the relaxed regulatory environment in China.
 GAFA’s core markets typically have tighter banking regulations and an existing consumer finance ecosystem, Citi Research argues.
 Google and Amazon are more likely to introduce “regulatory-light” fintech services to enhance their existing products.
 And the odds are that they will distribute third-party financial products rather than “manufacture product themselves”.

-In any case, the threat from tech giants to traditional banks will now become bigger than ever before.
-January 13, 2018 marked the introduction of the EU’s revised Payment Services Directive (PSD2), requiring banks to open their customer data to third parties via application programming interfaces (APIs).
-Simply put, this allows non-banking firms to launch financial products using data currently guarded by banks.
+In any case, with PSD2 and open banking now live, the headache will probably get worse.
+Last January marked the introduction of the EU’s revised Payment Services Directive (PSD2), requiring banks to open their customer data to third parties via application programming interfaces (APIs).
+Simply put, this allows non-banking companies to launch financial products, using data previously guarded by banks.

 The bad news for banks is that Amazon, Facebook, Google and Apple are not going anywhere.
-They all have a large number of users, huge databases, a strong brand and technology know-how “to leverage all of this into the kind of innovative propositions of which customers just can’t get enough.
+They all have legions of users, ginormous databases, a strong brand and technology know-how “to leverage all of this into the kind of innovative propositions of which customers just can’t get enough.
 Quite simply, a bank that isn’t worried is one that hasn’t fully understood the threat,” Marketforce says.